 A PGDM and an MBA are essentially the same degree but packaged very differently.
 The courses taught under both the degrees are more or less the same, barring few minor differences when it comes to picking up a specialisation course.
 The only major difference is that an MBA is offered by universities and their course structure is revised every 3 or 4 years and on the other hand, PGDMs are offered by institutions that aren’t at most times recognised by a single governing body.
 However, this does not mean that a PGDM is less valuable than an MBA.
 A typical PGDM course runs for a year and is considered equivalent to an MBA by most countries.

-Since PGDM is often offered by autonomous institutions, they are at more liberty to modify their curriculum and keep it updated as opposed to a government affiliated university that offers an MBA degree.
+Since PGDM is often offered by autonomous institutions, they are at more liberty to modify their curriculum and keep it updated as opposed to a government-affiliated university that offers an MBA degree.

 Both an MBA and a PGDM are similar degrees/diplomas.
 The curriculum that is taught in both instances is the same.
 The course and module names might be different and sometimes you might find that some courses have been omitted completely due to time constraints.
-The core and ultimate knowledge that students gain from both the courses is essentially the same.
+The core and ultimate knowledge that students gain from both courses is essentially the same.
 However, there is a minor difference when teaching these courses; MBA programmes tend to focus more on the theoretical and technical aspects of the course instead of the practical implementation of these skills.
-On the other hand, a PGDM focuses to teach students the current industry trends and its practical knowledge.
+On the other hand, a PGDM focuses on teaching students the current industry trends and its practical knowledge.

-Another interesting thing about a PGDM is that since it is offered by autonomous institutions, the courses are updated every year in accordance with what is trending in the modern times.
+Another interesting thing about a PGDM is that since it is offered by autonomous institutions, the courses are updated every year in accordance with what is trending in modern times.
 Such is not the case with MBA programmes as their curriculum revision depends on the university the college is affiliated to (which in most cases is every 3-4 years).

 Below is a brief description of some of the courses offered taught in an MBA or PGDM:

 In this subject, students hone their financial accounting literacy skills so that they may better understand how a firm operates its financial holdings.
-This does not mean that will become accountants but they will acquire a deep knowledge of financial information.
+This does not mean that they will become accountants but they will acquire a deep knowledge of financial information.
 This understanding can be applied at various positions such as an investor, financial advisor, management consultant, competitor, or employee of the firm.
 The course challenges you to develop critical thinking and communicating skills.

 This course aims to increase your effectiveness and skill in observing, understanding and leading behaviour in organisations.
 The course deals with aspects of behavioural science and takes up concepts and ideas from psychology, social psychology and sociology to find out their implications on leadership and managerial practice.
 The course deals with communication in organisations; the role of individual differences in explaining behaviour; influence in a group setting; giving and receiving feedback; managing work; negotiation; and leadership.
 Some universities teach another aspect of organisational behaviour in addition to the above.
 Any MBA graduate should have an in-depth understanding of organisations functions.
 To seamlessly support this understanding the students must know how to develop strategies, effectively implement them, and act per the key issues/challenges faced by any organisation.
 It focuses on organisational design, power, culture and strategy implementation in an organisation.